Google will start deleting ‘inactive’ accounts in December. Here’s what you need to know

 CAN I SAVE DATA FROM MY GOOGLE ACCOUNT?

-Beyond keeping your Google account active, there’s a few tools to help manage and backup your data.
+Beyond keeping your Google account active, there are a few tools to help manage and backup your data.

 Google asks users to provide and update a recovery email for their account — which is also helpful for sending inactive account notices and other communications.